syncfusion-content/maui-docs/MAUI/Picker/dealing-with-header-and-footer.md

 # Dealing with Header and Footer in .NET MAUI Picker (SfPicker)

-This section explains about the header and footer customization of picker control.
+This section explains the header and footer customization of picker control.

 ## Enable or disable header

-SfPicker allows enabling or disabling the header section by setting  `SfPicker.HeaderView.Height` property grater than 0.
-Default value of `SfPicker.HeaderView.Height` property is 0.
+SfPicker allows enabling or disabling the header section by setting the `SfPicker.HeaderView.Height` property greater than 0.
+The default value of the `SfPicker.HeaderView.Height` property is 0.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}